ArnavK-09/discord-backups/README.md

 5. And commit them: `git commit -m 'Add some feature'`
 6. Push your changes to your forked repository: `git push origin my-new-feature`
 7. Submit a pull request from your forked repository to the main repository
-8. Wait for feedback and approval from the maintainers
+8. Wait for feedback and approval

-Please make sure your code follows the project's code style and includes tests for any new features or bug fixes.
+Please make sure your code follows the project's code style.

 ## ⭐ Star
-If you find this package useful, please consider giving it a star on [GitHub](https://github.com/ArnavK-09/@arnavk-09/discord-backups).
+If you find this package useful, please consider giving it a star on [GitHub](https://github.com/ArnavK-09/discord-backups).
 It helps to boost our motivation and spread the word about this project.
 Thank you!